-The mackerel icefish (Champsocephalus gunnari) is one of a group of species exclusively found in the Southern Ocean known as ‘white-blooded’ fishes.
-These fishes survive without the red oxygen carrying pigment haemoglobin in their blood cells that other fishes have.
+The mackerel icefish (Champsocephalus gunnari) is in a group of species known as ‘white-blooded’ fishes.
+This group is exclusively found in the Southern Ocean.
+They survive without the red oxygen carrying pigment haemoglobin in their blood cells.
 This means their blood is colourless.

-Mackerel icefish grow to 44cm long at the Heard and McDonald Islands and are thought to live 4–5 years.
+Mackerel icefish grow to 44 cm long at the Heard and McDonald Islands.
+They are thought to live 4–5 years.

-Mackerel icefish was once the most abundant species found near shore in waters less than 400m.
-Declines in population sizes in the 1970s and 1980s linked to overfishing have resulted in less icefish being available for fishing.
+This species is mainly found around the Heard Islands, McDonald Islands, Îles Kerguelen and islands in the south Atlantic (such as South Georgia).
+Mackerel icefish was once the most abundant species found near shore in waters less than 400 m.
+Declines in population sizes in the 1970s and 1980s are linked to overfishing

-Icefish form schools and migrate each 24 hours from near the seafloor during the day to feed on plankton and small fish (including juvenile icefish) in midwater during the night.
+Icefish form schools and migrate each 24 hours.
+They spend the day near the seafloor, feeding on plankton and small fish (including juvenile icefish).
+They spend the night in midwater.

-They are an important food for many seabirds and seals, and also other large fish.
+Icefish are an important food for many seabirds, seals, and large fish.

 Antarctic toothfish and Patagonian toothfish

-They are very similar in appearance and habits but the Antarctic toothfish is found in the high latitude region close to the Antarctic continent whereas the Patagonian toothfish is found in subantarctic waters on shelves around islands and submarine banks.
+They are very similar in appearance and habits.
+The Antarctic toothfish is found in the high latitude region close to the Antarctic continent.
+The Patagonian toothfish is found in subantarctic waters on shelves around islands and submarine banks.

-Toothfish are bottom-living, in depths of 100m to 3,000m, but move off the bottom on occasion to feed.
+Toothfish are bottom-living, in depths of 100 m to 3000 m.
+They occasionally move off the bottom to feed.

-The Antarctic toothfish has antifreeze proteins in its tissues and blood because the seawater is below the normal freezing point of tissue.
+The Antarctic toothfish has antifreeze proteins in its tissues and blood.
+These proteins mean that it can live in water colder than the normal freezing point of tissue.
 The Patagonian toothfish does not have these proteins because it lives in warmer water.

-Toothfish reach sexual maturity (can produce eggs and sperm) when they are between 70cm and 95cm long.
+Toothfish reach sexual maturity when they are between 70 cm and 95 cm long.
 At this size the fish are between 8 and 10 years old.

-Toothfish eggs and larvae are pelagic (free swimming/floating near the sea surface) and the larvae feed on zooplankton.
+Toothfish eggs and larvae are pelagic (free swimming/floating near the sea surface).
+The larvae feed on zooplankton.